Sir Samuel Hordern, ‘Wilton Park’ and Fred Day

 A liver chestnut thoroughbred gelding by Baguette out of Tiny Touch bred by Jim Gibson and Blue Brotherton.
 (The late Jim Gibson and Robert ‘Blue’ Brotherton were two of my best mates while working at Kia Ora where Baguette stood.
 Could ‘Chester’ have been conceived ‘under cover of darkness’?)
 Blue bred and raced ‘Tiny Touch’ (by Skymaster stallion ‘Touchdown’ (imp) standing at Jack Sheppard’s ‘Gyarran Stud’, Muswellbrook.
 Blue worked there as well!

 Author’s note: My good mate Robert (‘Carrot’) Bowen insists ‘Chester’ was actually by Kia Ora based stallion ‘Imagele’ (by ‘Sostenuto’).
 He concedes that ‘under cover of darkness’ Jim and Blue might have led the wrong stallion into the serving barn?
 ‘Carrot’ was responsible for the sale of ‘Chester’ to Bob Hannon as a Polocrosse Pony when he was initially kept at Bob Oatley’s ‘Rosemount’ property at Denman/Sandy Hollow.
-(Telephone call Sunday 5th January 2020)
+(Telephone call Sunday 5th January 2020).
+Neighbour Hilton Cope supports this tale.

 Continue reading →